sampaio23/wsnsimpy/README.md

 SimPy-based WSN Simulator
 =========================

-WsnSimPy is a simulator for wireless sensor networks.
+WsnSimPy is a simulator for wireless sensor networks, modeling both network-level messaging and full-stack communications.
 It is written in Python 3 and built on top of the [SimPy](https://simpy.readthedocs.io/en/latest/) simulation framework.